caolo-game/cao-math/README.md

 ![Run tests](https://github.com/caolo-game/cao-math/workflows/Run%20tests/badge.svg)

-Simple linalg and [Hexagonal grid](https://www.redblobgames.com/grids/hexagons/#hex-to-pixel) implementations to help the Cao-Lo project.
+Simple linear algebra and [Hexagonal grid](https://www.redblobgames.com/grids/hexagons/#hex-to-pixel) implementations to help the Cao-Lo project.

 Intended to be used as a WASM package.